go-gitea/gitea/docs/content/usage/push.zh-tw.md

 # Push To Create

-Push to create is a feature that allows you to push to a repository that does not exist yet in Gitea.
 This is useful for automation and for allowing users to create repositories without having to go through the web interface.
 This feature is disabled by default.

 ## Enabling Push To Create